nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

      - containerPort: 5500
      - containerPort: 5577
 ```
-As image tag any of the Security Server Sidecar images described [here](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#22-x-road-security-server-sidecar-images) could be used.
+As image tag, any of the Security Server Sidecar images described in the [Security Server Sidecar user guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#22-x-road-security-server-sidecar-images) could be used.
 It is possible to use an external database by add/modify the environment variables of the deployment (**reference data: 1.7, 1.8, 1.9, 1.11**):

 ``` yaml